Copiums/Copium/README.md

 # Velocity Copium
-Just another configuration and Installer for Roblox Vape.
+Just another configuration and Installer for Roblox.
-## a Configuration AND a collection of *The BEST* vape configs Of Vape V4
+## a Configuration AND a collection of script

 # IF YOU'RE INSTALLING VELOCITY:
-1. Execute the installer and select any profile, whether it is Blatant, Closet, Performance, it doesn't matter.
+1. Execute the installer and select any profile, whatever profile, it doesn't matter.
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Copiums/Copium/refs/heads/main/init.luau", true))()
 ```